 After the peroxide is injected, the water flows through a catalytic carbon backwash filter system to remove any remaining peroxide residual along with sediment and oxidized particles.

-The injection pump needs to be installed so it turns on and off automatically each time the well pump turns on, or water is flowing.
+The injection pump needs to be installed so it turns on and off automatically each time the well pump turns on or water flows.

-The flow switch is plugged into a wall outlet.
-The peroxide injection pump is plugged into an outlet on the flow switch.
-When the water flows, the peroxide pump is turned on and off when water stops flowing.
+The flow switch is plugged into a wall outlet, and the peroxide injection pump is plugged into an outlet on the flow switch.
+When water flows, the peroxide pump is turned on and off, and the pump is turned off when water stops flowing.

 This type of peroxide pump works in conjunction with a flow meter.
-It is wired, so the peroxide pump injects more or less peroxide based on the water flow.
+It is wired so that the pump injects more or less peroxide based on the water flow.

 This also makes it easy to install your peroxide system without requiring an electrician.

-Properly maintained and managed allows precise control over the amount and concentration of hydrogen peroxide in the well water, ensuring maximum effectiveness against odor-causing sulfur bacteria and other microorganisms.
+Properly maintained and managed, the well water's hydrogen peroxide level can be precisely controlled, ensuring maximum effectiveness against sulfur bacteria and other microorganisms that cause odors.

 In addition to being economical and easy to use, one key advantage of these systems is their ability to reduce problems associated with chlorine-based treatments, such as corrosion, taste and smell issues, and potential health risks.